sepnyc/pd-javascript/session-2/slides.md

 All functions take zero or more _inputs_ and return an _output_.

-Formally, the inputs are called _arguments_ and the outputs is called the _return value_.
+Formally, the inputs are called _arguments_ and the output is called the _return value_.

-What are the inputs and outputs of this function?
+What are the inputs and output(s) of this function?

 ```javascript
 function sumIfPositive(a, b) {